zack-dev-cm/github-repo-sum.github.io/README.md

 ### 14. Task Zavod – Micro-Task Marketplace
 **Description**: A platform for building, validating, and automatically processing payouts for micro-tasks.
 It addresses the complexities of crowdsourcing QA by allowing business users to define tasks in free-form text, which VLMs convert to structured tasks.
 Workers complete tasks via web or Telegram, with VLM-based auto-approval.
+- Auto debug reports and feature requests for automated developer tasks
 - Support real and vlm gui workers
 - Integration with OpenAI Codex
 - Integration with GCP Cloud Run/Cloud Build